crossmarkio/.github/profile/README.md

 ---
 ---

-Whirledlabs has three main goals with CROSSMARK and hopes to solve some of the current points of friction in the XRP ecosystem
+CROSSMARK has three main goals and hopes to solve some of the current points of friction in the XRP ecosystem

 - Provide an alternative to a mobile-first wallet to specifically serve webapps that are more suited for browser environments
 - Define and adopt a universal QR code structure for other wallets and builders for the XRP Ledger